Tuesday, January 27, 2026

 I stepped forward, drawing my gun up in front of me.
 My finger caressed the smooth metal, tucking itself under the trigger as I fixed my eyes on the target, which stood about seventy-five meters away.
 It helped to imagine one specific enemy.

 I closed one eye, sighting down the barrel.
-I pictured Phoryn Forinman holding a knife to the throat of -- I shook the flashback away.
+I pictured my arch nemesis, Phoryn Forinman holding a knife to the throat of -- I shook the flashback away.
 Not helping with the anxiety.
 Too specific.
 I tried again, picturing a generic man-in-parka with hood up, shadowing the generic face.

 Fire first, then think.

 I exhaled, re-leveled my gun at the target, emptying my mind of all thoughts.
-I snapped off a succession of shots, all of which slammed into the target in a split second.
+I snapped off a succession of shots, all of which slammed home.

 Final Thoughts: